Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Experiments

-\textbf{Results on the FPHA dataset.} On this dataset, we validate our approach, with a learning rate of $1e^{-2}$, over 10-fold cross-validation on random initialization.
-Since our experiments show that the vanilla SPDNet is already saturated with 1 BiMap layer, we just report the results on the architecture of $\{63,33\}$, which are presented in \tabref{tb:mlog_on_FPHA}.
-We find that although DIV achieves the best performance on this dataset, it presents the biggest variance.
-The reason is that there is an underlying nonlinear scaling mechanism, which is discussed in \cref{app:subsec:non_linear_div}.
-However, ALog-MUL achieves robust improvement, and even surpasses SPDNetBN.
-This once again demonstrates the significance of our adaptive mechanism for Riemannian deep networks.
-Finally, in terms of convergence analysis, accuracy curves with and without ALog are reported in \figref{fig:acc_fpha_mlog} as well.
+\textbf{Results on the FPHA dataset.} We validate our approach on this dataset, with a learning rate of $1e^{-2}$, over 10-fold cross-validation on random initialization.
+Since our experiments indicate that the vanilla SPDNet is already saturated with 1 BiMap layer, we just report the results on the architecture of $\{63,33\}$, which are presented in \cref{tb:mlog_on_FPHA}.
+Although DIV performs best on this dataset, it presents the biggest variance.
+There is an underlying nonlinear scaling mechanism in the update of DIV, which might undermine its robustness.
+Without loss of generality, let us focus on a single scalar parameter $b$ in \cref{eq:rw_div_mlog}.
+The ultimate factor multiplied by the plain logarithm is $1/b$.
+Therefore, the change of the multiplier after the update would be

+\cref{eq:nonlinear_div} will scale the original $\Delta$ to some extent.
+This scaling mechanism might undermine the robustness of the ALog layer.
+However, ALog-MUL achieves robust improvement and even surpasses SPDNetBN.
+This again demonstrates the significance of our adaptive mechanism for Riemannian deep networks.
+Finally, in terms of convergence analysis, accuracy curves with and without ALog are also reported in \cref{fig:acc_fpha_mlog}.

-\textbf{Results on the AFEW dataset.} On this dataset, the learning rate is $5e^{-2}$ and we validate our method under four network architectures, \ie \{512,100\}, \{512,200,100\}, \{512,400,200,100\}, and \{512,400,300,200,100\}.
+\textbf{Results on the AFEW dataset.} On this dataset, the learning rate is $5e^{-2}$ and we validate our method under four network architectures, \ie \{512, 100\}, \{512, 200, 100\}, \{512, 400, 200, 100\}, and \{512, 400, 300, 200, 100\}.
 Note that, on this dataset, SPDNetBN tends to present relatively large fluctuations in performance, so we compute the median of the last ten epochs.
 On various architectures, consistent improvement can be observed when SPDNet is endowed with our ALog.
-In addition, MUL achieves the best among all three optimization tricks.
-Another interesting observation is that SPDNetBN seems not very effective on these deep features, while our methods show consistent superior performance, particularly obvious for our ALog-MUL.
+In addition, MUL achieves the best among all three kinds of implementation.
+Another interesting observation is that SPDNetBN seems ineffective on these deep features, while our methods show consistent superior performance, particularly obvious for our ALog-MUL.
 This indicates that our adaptive layer maintains effectiveness when applied to covariance matrices from deep features.